Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$

-Regarding $\Hss$ in the $\Ekt$ spaces, Theorem \ref{teoremadelaunay} yields that rotational $\h$-tori exist when $\kappa>0$.
-If $\kappa<0$ and $\tau=0$, no rotational $\h$-tori can exist in $\hkr$ in virtue of Alexandrov reflection techinque with respect to vertical planes; these isometries are induced as isometries for $\Hss$ as explained in Section \ref{secpropbasicas}.
-The main difference here is that for $\kappa\leq0$ and $\tau\neq0$, we give sufficient conditions for the non-existence of rotational $\h$-tori and also ensure the existence of rotational $\h$-tori for rather choices of the prescribed function $\h\in\c$: \begin{teo} Let be $\h\in\c$ . \begin{itemize} \item[1.]
+\begin{teo} Let be $\h\in\c$ . \begin{itemize} \item[1.]
 If $\h$ is non-increasing in $[-1,0]$, then there do not exist rotational $\h$-tori in $\nil$ and $\sl$. \item[2.]
-There are choices of $\h$ such that there exist rotational embedded $\h$-tori in $\nil$ and $\sl$. \end{itemize} \end{teo} Note that a constant $\h=H_0\in\c$ lies in the hypothesis of Item $\mathit{1.}$, recovering the non-existence of rotational CMC tori in $\hkr$, $\nil$ and $\sl$. \pagp
+There are choices of $\h$ such that there exist rotational embedded $\h$-tori in $\nil$ and $\sl$ \end{itemize} \end{teo} Note that a constant $\h=H_0\in\c$ lies in the hypothesis of Item $\mathit{1.}$, recovering the non-existence of rotational CMC tori in $\nil$ and $\sl$.

-These rotational and embedded $\h$-tori provide counterexamples to Alexandrov problem for $\Hss$ in these $\Ekt$ spaces, that is, the rotational embedded $\h$-spheres given by Item $\mathit{1.}$ of Theorem \ref{teoremadelaunay} are not unique in Alexandrov sense.
+These rotational and embedded $\h$-tori provide counterexamples to Alexandrov problem for $\Hss$ in $\nil$ and $\sl$, that is the rotational embedded $\h$-spheres given by Item $\mathit{1.}$ of Theorem \ref{teoremadelaunay} are not unique in Alexandrov sense.

 The rest of the introduction is devoted to further detail the organization of the paper.